OnePageCRM/draft-js-plugins/OPRCM.md

     ``` js
      "draft-js-mention-plugin": "/home/user/work/draft-js-plugins/draft-js-mention-plugin"
     ```
-5. After making changes to test it run `npm run build` in plugin dir and `npm install` in project.
+5. After making changes to test it run `yarn build` in plugin dir and `npm install` in project.
 6. Merge changes to `opcrm`

 ## Releasing

 1. Change only local version number after opcrm suffix, for example,  next release will be v2.0.1-opcrm.1, update `package.json`
-2. Build plugin in `opcrm` branch by running `cd draft-js-mention-plugin` and `npm pack`.
+2. Build plugin in `opcrm` branch by running `cd draft-js-mention-plugin` and `yarn pack`.
 Output file will be:
     ```
     draft-js-mention-plugin-2.0.1-opcrm.1.tgz
     ```